Bram-Mac/York-FEV-Flooding-Report-/README.md

 # Code
 All the code given has specific titles so should be reasonably easy to find the code that you want to use.<br/>
 To use the code, you will need to download the datasets as csv files.
-You will notice at the top of most of the python files there is a line which gives access to the data, for example : **Data = pd.read_csv(r'C:\Users\macha\Documents\Uni\Year 3\Project in Maths\Ouse Data\2015 Stage and Flow Data.csv')**.
-The reader will need to edit this line and change it so that it finds the file in your computer.
+You will notice at the top of most of the python files there is a line which gives access to the data, for example: <br/>
+**Data = pd.read_csv(r'C:\Users\macha\Documents\Uni\Year 3\Project in Maths\Ouse Data\2015 Stage and Flow Data.csv')**. <br/> The reader will need to edit this line and change it so that it finds the file in your computer.